Context: Happy days are hear again; but it can take a long time for everything to change in an instant…

 This rude awakening came courtesy (nowhere to be found) of today’s 6:30 wake-up call when I snuck out of bed for a Tim Horton’s run.

-(*Craving Earl Grey tea and a treat, I didn’t have the (empty) stomach/energy to lug Frosty and Jubilee downstairs, chase them around the yard, and pile them into the car*)
+(*Craving Earl Grey tea and a treat, I didn’t have the (empty) stomach/drive to lug Frosty and Jubilee downstairs, chase them around the yard, and pile them into the car*)

-Upon opening my front door, I spied a mist-ifying scene stealer…
+Surreptitiously opening my front door, I spied a mist-ifying scene steal(away)er…

 “Well, well, well, Mother Nature”, I announced smugly, “It would seem you haven’t turned over a new leaf after all!”